nalves599/bling-bank-sirs-project/REPORT.md

 It was used AES (Advanced Encryption Standard) with a 256-bit key in CBC (Cipher Block Chaining) mode.
 In order to use CBC mode, an IV (Initialization Vector) is needed.
 AES-256 is considered to be secure by the NIST (National Institute of Standards and Technology), therefore it was chosen.
-CBC mode is more secure than ECB (Electronic Code Book) mode, therefore it was chosen.
+CBC mode is more secure than ECB (Electronic Code Book) mode, due to the fact that if there are two blocks with the same content, they will not be encrypted to the same value.

 ##### Integrity